jessicabwang/ML-Content-Engine/README.md

-# Shufu Content Engine
+# ML Content Engine

 A local retrieval and prompt-building tool for short-form video content.
-Given a theme or idea, it finds the 10 most similar posts from `posts.csv`, shows their performance stats, and assembles a ready-to-copy prompt for pasting into claude.ai.
-It does not call any LLM API — everything runs locally.
+Finds the 10 most similar posts from `posts.csv`, and shows their performance stats.
+Runs locally.

 ## Setup